-- → Filing for Office of: Indicate the office for which the candidate is accepting the nomination. - → District, Position or County: If the office has a district number and/or a position number or the office covers an entire county, indicate that information in this field.
+- → Filing for Office of: Indicate the office for which you are the candidate is accepting the nomination. - → District, Position or County: If the office has a district number and/or a position number or the office covers an entire county, indicate that information in this field.

-- → Which political party's nomination are you accepting with this filing (if any): Must check the box for the party or parties that nominated the candidate by write-in at the Primary election and whose nomination the candidate is accepting. - → Ballot Order: May indicate whether the order of the parties will be in default order or in a specified order.
+- > Party nomination(s) you are acceptingWhich political party's nomination are you accepting with this filing (if any): \(\in \)Must check the box for the party or parties that nominated \(\frac{\tau\{ou}}{\text{the candidate}}\) by write-in at the Primary election and whose nomination you are the candidate is accepting. - → Ballot Order of parties on ballot: May indicate whether the order of the parties will be in default order or in a specified order.
 If marking Specified, specify the order in the space provided.
-If a selection is not made, the party names will be printed in the default order specified on page 6. - If the candidate previously filed a candidacy filing with the filing officer for the current election cycle, skip to the signature line on the form. - If the candidate has not previously filed a candidacy filing with the filing officer for the current election cycle, fill out all remaining fields.
+If a selection is not made, the party names will be printed in the default order specified on page 6. - If you have the candidate previously filed a candidacy filing with the filing officer for the current election cycle, skip to the signature line on the form. - If you have the candidate has not previously filed a candidacy filing with the filing officer for the current election cycle, fill out all remaining fields.